Introduction to GLAM

 Front page

 The front page includes two main sections: the search bar and the random probe explorer.
-Fuzzy tech search is implemented to let users search not only by the probe title, but also by the full description.
+Users can search not only by the probe title, but also by the full description.

 GLAM is currently serving data for Firefox Desktop and Firefox for Android.